3d-gussner/Prusa-Firmware/README.md

  <!--te-->

 ## How-to prepare a Pull Request
 Before submiting a Pull Request we would like you to check your PR.

 PRs containing the steps below are easier to review and have a better chance to be merged.

 PRs saving resources are more than welcome!

 PRs consuming additional resources should have "strong" arguments to convince the developers as resources are a rare thing on an Atmel ATMEGA 2560.

--[ ] Short description of PR
+- [ ] Short description of PR
--[ ] Detailed description of PR
+- [ ] Detailed description of PR
- -[ ] Bug-fix, enhancement of existing feature new feature -[ ] Links to issues
+  - [ ] Bug-fix, enhancement of existing feature new feature
+    - [ ] Links to issues
--[ ] Test scenario
+- [ ] Test scenario
- -[ ] Describe old behavior
+  - [ ] Describe old behavior
- -[ ] Describe new behavior or expected results
+  - [ ] Describe new behavior and expected results
--[ ] Tested
+- [ ] Tested
- -[ ] on MK404 simulator
+  - [ ] on MK404 simulator
- -[ ] on real printer (type)
+  - [ ] on real printer (type)
-  -[ ] with/without MMU
+  - [ ] with/without MMU
--[ ] Resource usage, how many flash and RAM are used/saved
+- [ ] Resource usage, how many flash and RAM are used/saved

 ## MK404 Simulator
 Please visit [MK404 Sim](https://github.com/vintagepc/MK404) for more information.